valentinradu/Helm/README.md

 ### Segues

-Segues are directed edges between fragments that define navigation rules:
+Segues are directed edges between fragments with navigation rules:

-- `style`: `.hold` or `.pass`, when presenting a new fragment from an already presented one, should the origin hold its presentation status or pass it to the destination.
+- `style`: `.hold` or `.pass`, when presenting a new fragment from an already presented one, should the original hold its status or pass it to the destination.
 In simpler terms, if we want both fragments to be visible after the transition (e.g. when you present a modal or an overlapping view in general), we should use `.hold`.
 - `dismissable`: trying to dismiss a fragment that's not marked as such will lead to an error (e.g. once user onboarding is done, you can't dismiss the dashboard and return to the onboarding screens).
 - `auto`: some container fragments (like tabs) automatically present a child.
-Marking a segue as auto will present the destination fragment as soon as the origin is reached.
+Marking a segue as auto will present its `out` fragment as soon as its `in` fragment is reached.
-- `tag`: sometimes is more convenient to present a segue by its tag, instead of specifying the destination fragment or the edge.
+- `tag`: sometimes is convenient to present or dismiss a segue by its tag.

 ## Usage